New here? Follow these steps to create a new website or become a WashU Sites pro.

 Visitors to your site will expect to find contact information in the footer, which appears at the bottom of every page.

-Using Widgets to Add Footer or Sidebar Content
+Using Widgets to Add Footer Content

 WordPress widgets are small modules that appear on every page of your site containing text, categories, HTML or other content.